-By the evening, they swam to some reef to stay for the night and continue their trip the next morning.
-They did not really want to swim in the darkness, as they could miss the Isle of Plankton.
+By the evening, they swam down to a reef to stay for the night and continue their trip the next morning.
+They did not really want to swim in darkness, as they could miss the Isle of Plankton.

-The friends chose a beautiful place for themselves near a small cave and settled there comfortably.
-They were about to say goodnight to each other when they suddenly heard someone coughing tactfully.
+The friends chose a beautiful place near a small cave for themselves and settled there comfortably.
+They were about to say good-night to each other, when they suddenly heard someone coughed tactfully.

 "Who is here?"
-Bizuka asked, turning his head towards the cave.
+Bizuka asked, turning his head towards the cavern.

 "Oh, I am here, I am.
-And for some thirty years already," a giant lobster with very long feelers slowly crawled out of the cave.
+And for some thirty years already," a giant lobster with very long feelers slowly crawled out of the cavern.

 "Hello," dolphin Chio greeted.
-"Hope we won't trouble you if we stay here for the night?"
+"Won't we trouble you if we stay for night here?"